chuanconggao/PrefixSpan-py/README.md

 - FEAT is usually faster than PrefixSpan but slower than BIDE on large datasets.

+I created this project with the [original](https://github.com/chuanconggao/PrefixSpan-py/commit/441b04eca2174b3c92f6b6b2f50a30f1ffe4968c) minimal 15 lines implementation of PrefixSpan for educational purpose.
+However, as this project grows into a full feature library, its code size also inevitably grows.
+I have revised and reuploaded the original implementation as a GitHub Gist [here](https://gist.github.com/chuanconggao/4df9c1b06fa7f3ed854d5d96e2ae499f) for reference.

 You can also try the Scala [version](https://github.com/chuanconggao/PrefixSpan-scala) of PrefixSpan.

 # Features